aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/named-ranges/_index.md

 The following example shows how to input some values into the cells of a specified range.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-IdentifyCellsinNamedRange-IdentifyCellsinNamedRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-IdentifyCellsinNamedRange-IdentifyCellsinNamedRange.java" >}}
 ##### **Input Data into the Cells in the Named Range**
 Using Aspose.Cells, you can insert data into the individual cells of a range.
 Suppose, you have a named range of cells i.e., H1:J4.
 So the matrix would make 4 * 3 = 12 cells and the individual range cells are arranged sequentially.
 Aspose.Cells provides you some useful Properties of [Range](http://www.aspose.com/api/java/cells/com.aspose.cells/classes/Range) class to access the individual cells in the range.
 You may use the following properties to identify the cells in the range: